BananaAcid/hex-and-rgba/README.md

 - hex codes will always be in lowercase
 - check out the tests file for examples - it has the expected results appended
 - hexToRgba will output an `rgba()` string if accessed as string and will the alpha value will always have 1 decimal (0 -> 0.0, 1 -> 1.0)
+- aHexToRgba(): for aHEX (ARGB, AARRGGBB) used on [Android](https://developer.android.com/guide/topics/resources/more-resources.html#Color), the alpha value is first instead of last.

 ## Hex formats
 ```